 The result is much more enticing because it’s already personalizing ownership with your user.

-Another conversion killer you can look out for is “we” according to WordStream.
+Another conversion killer you should look out for is “we” according to WordStream.

 It puts it on you instead, which immediately conveys a lack of trustworthiness to the party being sold to.